 February 24, 2017: 12VAC5-481 has been updated for minor corrections.
 These changes were implemented as a result of technical findings upon NRC review and are not alterations of any regulatory requirement.
 Please use this link to for a current copy of the regulations: 12VAC5-481.

 January 25, 2017: The NRC is seeking input from licensees and members of the public regarding potential revisions to the regulations or processes requiring Category 3 source protection and accountability.
 There will be a total of three public meetings and two webinars during the public comment period for this action.
 The first webinar will be held on January 31, 2017 from 1:00 pm to 4:00 pm.
-More information about this particular webinar, including a registration link, may be found at here.
 We highly encourage participation by all stakeholders who may be impacted by these changes.
-This link will provide information about the initiative in general as well as the details regarding all the meetings and webinars.

-December 1, 2016: A Table of Contents for 12VAC5-481 with links to each section is available on the regulations page and here for your convenience.
+December 1, 2016: A Table of Contents for 12VAC5-481 with links to each section is available on the regulations page for your convenience.

 September 23, 2016: On September 13th, we received the following letter from the Kentucky Energy and Environment Cabinet: 2016-9-6- Kentucky Letter.
 The letter states that exporting NORM/TENORM in concentrations higher than 5 pCi/g is prohibited.
 If you have any questions regarding sending waste in Kentucky, please contact us.

 September 12, 2016: Recently notification was sent to appropriate licensees regarding the authorization to utilize Instadose dosimeters and use of an electronic device that functions as both alarming ratemeter and electronic dosimeter.
 A copy of these notifications is included here (Instadose Exemption and Electronic device exemption ) for your convenience.